 The incredibly dumb stickers, such as that sunshield that goes on the top edge of the front windshield, often have the dumbest sayings.
 Like "Powered by Honda" on a...
 Honda.
 Or a Honda with a TRD sun shield (TRD = Toyota Racing Development).

 Please, folks.
 You want people to see your car and get a "wow" feeling.
 You don't really want them to see your car and say "duh!" or even worse... "facepalm."
 (Facepalm: when it's too stupid for words.)

 And the Most Ridiculous of All...
 Truck "Nutz"

 Yes, that is a set of... uh... testicles that you hang on a trailer hitch that goes under your rear bumper.
 Also available in chrome, camo, and multiple colors.
 You can get lighted and flashing models.
-They come in variety of sizes, from little 2 inch ones for keychains up to that monster 16 inch model for monster trucks, I guess...
+They come in a variety of sizes, from little 2-inch ones for keychains up to that monster 16-inch model for monster trucks, I guess...

 In 2008, a Virginia legislator got so fed up with those balls he wants them banned.